micheleusuelli/micheleusuelli.github.io/_pages/articles/dsgeneral/genaivalidate.md

 **In this article, I will focus on the "why" and "what", touching on the "how" very briefly.**

 In other words, I will share why I believe that some principles are crucial and what I believe that the solution needs to address.
 About the "how", I have seen these challenges addressed in different ways and I would strongly recommend designing approaches that fit the purpose, accounting for both the use case and the broader environment.

-The prioritized aspects are new challenges, back-testing strategy, deployment, and operations.
+The prioritized aspects are new challenges, back-testing strategy, deployment & operations.
 Each section covers an aspect in more detail.